benjaminmenetrier/saber_bundle/README.md

 # Go to the saber directory
 cd saber

-# Run tests specific for the NICAS article
+# Run test (only the ones needed for the NICAS article)
 ctest -R doc
 ```